-As leaders, we can start thinking about doing these five things for ourselves and our teams.
+As leaders, we can start thinking about doing these five things for ourselves and our teams to avoid burnout.

 I moved back to NZ on Christmas Eve 2019 and hit the ground running.
 I’ve been house hunting twice, bought an apartment, a car, and re-established links with friends I haven’t seen in a couple of years; whilst working.
 I was burning the candle at both ends for sure.